Date of Award

 Scholarly Commons Citation

 Li, Wenyu, "A Hybrid Vortex Solution for Radial Equilibrium in Axial Compressors" (2019).
-Dissertations and Theses.
+PhD Dissertations and Master's Theses.
 459.